Metatarsal Stress Fractures

 Metatarsal Stress Fractures - treatment

 Treatment of metatarsal stress fractures includes rest, splinting and compression.
 Rest rest can be many things and should be dictated by how your foot feels.
 For instance, rest doesn't have to be complete non-weight bearing or a non-weight bearing hard cast.
 Rest could simply be a decrease in your normal daily activities.
 Simply put, if it hurts you should back away from that activity.
 And if it feels ok, go for it.

 Metatarsal Stress Fractures - products for treatment

 Splinting of the fracture can be accomplished in a number of ways.
 Walking casts and fracture shoes are commonly prescribed by doctors but in many instances you can avoid their use by wearing a stiff sole shoe.
 Any shoe with a rigid shank and rocker sole will help to off-load a metatarsal stress fracture.
 Clogs and men's wing tip shoes are just two examples of shoes that have a very rigid shank and forefoot rocker.
-For softer shoes you can stiffen the shank with a flat carbon shoe plate or spring plate.
+For softer shoes you can stiffen the shank with a glass fiber shoe plate or spring plate.

 Compression of the forefoot can help control swelling and stabilize any movement of the metatarsal stress fracture.
 Compression helps to decrease pain by stabilizing the metatarsal stress fracture.
 The Forefoot Compression Sleeve and the Arch Binder are two examples of ways the forefoot can be compressed and stabilized.

 As you get active this spring, start with a dose of common sense and a little prevention.
 Metatarsal stress fractures are often seen in the onset of new activities like running or biking.
 Be sure to start slowly, building up you endurance and strength over time.
 And be sure to wear the right shoes for the right activity.